AdobeDocs/advertising.en/help/search-social-commerce/introduction/about.md

 Search, Social, & Commerce provides comprehensive campaign management, optimization, tracking, and reporting across your ad networks.
 In the ad management views, you can:

-* Sync your ad accounts for supported ad networks; set up and manage many campaign types manually, using bulksheets, and automatically using inventory data feeds; and optionally group your campaigns and ad sets into different types of portfolios for optimization.
+* **Campaign management:**  Sync your ad accounts for supported ad networks, and then set up and manage many campaign types manually, using bulksheets, and automatically using inventory data feeds.

+* **Optimization:** Group your campaigns and ad sets into different types of portfolios for optimization.
+Use portfolio simulations to predict the impact of changes to the spending strategy and other portfolio settings.

-* Set up access to other ad campaigns for which you want to only track and report.
+* **Campaign tracking:** Set up access to other ad campaigns for which you want to only track and report.
 This may include uploading campaign data and metrics.

-* Monitor and analyze the performance of your portfolios and any other campaigns that you're tracking via performance data views and detailed, customizable reports.
-For portfolios, prescriptive insights also provide visual, actionable data that you can use to improve performance.
+* **Reporting:** Monitor and analyze the performance of your portfolios and any other campaigns that you're tracking via performance data views and detailed, customizable reports.

-* For optimal visibility into the performance data that matters to you, you can configure the various performance data views based on your needs and preferences.
-You may also automate report production using report templates and spreadsheet feeds.
 You can include conversion metrics from Adobe Analytics, [!DNL Google Ads], [!DNL Google Analytics], and your other first-party enterprise feeds in data views and reports.

+  * Configure the various performance data views for optimal visibility into the performance data that matters to you.

+  * Automate report production using report templates and spreadsheet feeds.

+  * For portfolios, prescriptive insights also provide visual, actionable data that you can use to improve performance.

 See "[Supported Inventory](/help/search-social-commerce/introduction/supported-inventory.md)" for more information about support for different ad networks and ad types.